 Ask your friend to stand on the opposite side of your pool to help you lift and fold the cover back and forth, similar to an accordion.

-Pool opening is an excellent time to inspect your cover to see how it fared over the winter.
+Just when you are to open inground pool, it is an excellent time to inspect your cover to see how it fared over the winter.
 If it’s damaged, now is the time to replace your pool cover.
 And of course, if it is beyond help, you can skip the pool cover storing and cleaning.
 Win-win!

 3. Clean and Store the Pool Cover